RohanChampaneri11/ScheduleBOTGroup63/README.md

 !deleteEvent
 ```
 ```
-[index of event that needs to be deleted]
+[index of the event being deleted]
 ```

 #### 4. Code improvement